On This Page

 To ensure successful adoption, project leaders should focus on building a compelling digital asset management business case that aligns with the communication and documentation needs of all stakeholders.

 Time is money in construction.
-Delays in communication, whether due to unclear photos or slow updates, can cascade into major project setbacks.
-DAM tools with real-time upload and sync capabilities ensure that teams aren’t just working together; they’re working in step.
+Delays in communication, whether caused by unclear photos, missing context, or slow updates, can cascade into major project setbacks.
+DAM tools with real-time upload and sync capabilities help teams work from the same record instead of debating which file is current.

 Common Oversight Issues Resolved by DAM